 As required, the Applicant shall engage with the longer term evaluation of impacts on project activities and the Project Outputs, Project Milestones and Project Outcomes, co-operate with and support any Growth Deal Monitoring & Evaluation activities throughout the six year period of the LEP’s Growth Deal programme and, additionally, up to three years following conclusion on the LEP’s Growth Deal programme.

-If at any time it appears that any of the Project Outputs, Project Milestones and Project Outcomes have not, or will not, be achieved, the Applicant shall present a remedial plan (in the form specified by the Council or the LEP), within 7 Working Days, to the LEP for approval.
+If at any time it appears that any of the Project Outputs, Project Milestones and Project Outcomes have not, or will not, be achieved, the Applicant shall present a remedial plan (in the form specified by the Council or the LEP), within seven (7) Working Days, to the LEP for approval.

 Part D - Obligations and Regulations